jonthorell/RetroLoversUnited/README.md

 3. Members.
 Can comment on articles (and potentially like articles)
 4. Anonymous users (or not logged in users).
 Can view articles and comments but not able to comment themselves.

+In the issues tracker, webuser is a not logged in user.
+User is a logged in user.

 Members is essentially everyone that is logged in.
 Admins is the designated superusers.
 Should also be a member of the editor group.
 Editors are those users the admin has added to the editors group.
 If not a member of the editors group, the create article link disappears.